New President for Aussie Hands

 Aussie Hands provides a range of services to support people with hand differences and their families.
 You can help by donating to Aussie Hands so that work in support, networking and research can continue.

-Aussie Hands inspiring story of the month
+Aussie Hands inspiring family of the month

 – Finding joy together as a family during COVID-19